Denise Doring VanBuren: Daughters of the American Revolution

-She is also a member of the Daughters of Union Veterans of the Civil War.
+She is also a member of the Daughters of Union Veterans of the Civil War, 1861-1865 and the Daughters of the American Colonists.

 Historical organizations and books

-VanBuren served five-terms as President of the Beacon Historical Society, and co-authored two books, Historic Beacon (1998) and Beacon Revisited (2003), to benefit that organization.
-She served two terms as President of the Dutchess County Historical Society, and two terms as President of the Exchange Club of Southern Dutchess.
+VanBuren served five terms as President of the Beacon Historical Society and co-authored two books on the history of the city, Historic Beacon (1998) and Beacon Revisited (2003).
+She served two terms as President of the Dutchess County Historical Society and two terms as President of the Exchange Club of Southern Dutchess.